shogun-mar/Ah-It-Appears-To-Have-Done-Something/README.md

 Feel free to contact me at pmarini72107@gmail.com or message me on slack (name: Marini) if you want to report a bug or leave a review, but please keep in mind that this is my first platformer game made for my first game jam in rudimentary framework such as Pygame (i did the best I could in less than two weeks T-T).

+IMPORTANT: Game may be interpreted as a virus because of the interaction with the Windows API.

 ## Keybinds and controls

 Keybinds are customizable by modifying the settings.py file is so desired (pygame key constants are available right below the keybinds).